 Use your best judgment on how long to keep your dog outside in the cold.
-A small dog will get cold faster than a big dog.
-A dog with a light fur coat will get cold faster than a dog with a double-thick fur coat.
+Small dogs will get cold faster than big dogs.
+A dog with a light fur coat will get cold faster than a cold-weather breed with a double-thick fur coat.

 If you are still unsure of how long it’s safe for your dog outside, or if they have special health concerns, check with your vet.

 For the little dogs or ones with a light fur coat, there are ways to keep them warm.